minhqdao/setup-fortran/README.md

 | 17      | ✓            | ✓            | ✓                | ✓                |          |                |          |                |          |              |              |                |                       |                       |                        |                        |
 | 16      |              | ✓            |                  |                  |          |                |          |                |          |              |              |                |                       |                       |                        |                        |

-> Specific patch versions (e.g. `21.1.6`) are also accepted on macOS and native Windows runners and are validated against available GitHub releases.
-If the requested patch does not exist, an error is thrown.
-Patches aren't specifically tested.
+> Specific patch versions (e.g. `21.1.6`) are supported on macOS and native
+> Windows runners and validated against available GitHub releases.
+Patch
+> versions are not individually tested.

 ---